-Our model is called a circular flow model because households use the income they receive from their supply of factors of production to buy goods and services from firms.
-Firms, in turn, use the payments they receive from households to pay for their factors of production.
+- Our model is called a circular flow model because households use the income they receive from their supply of factors of production to buy goods and services from firms.
+Firms, in turn, use the payments they receive from households to pay for their factors of production. - 25.
+Markets in which firms supply goods and services demanded by households. - 26.
+Markets in which households supply factors of production-labor, capital, and natural resources-demanded by firms.

 The demand and supply model developed in this chapter gives us a basic tool for understanding what is happening in each of these product or factor markets and also allows us to see how these markets are interrelated.
-In Figure 3.21 "The Circular Flow of Economic Activity", markets for three goods and services that households want-blue jeans, haircuts, and apartments-create demands by firms for textile workers, barbers, and apartment buildings.
+In Figure 3.13 "The Circular Flow of Economic Activity", markets for three goods and services that households want-blue jeans, haircuts, and apartments-create demands by firms for textile workers, barbers, and apartment buildings.
 The equilibrium of supply and demand in each market determines the price and quantity of that item.
 Moreover, a change in equilibrium in one market will affect equilibrium in related markets.
 For example, an increase in the demand for haircuts would lead to an increase in demand for barbers.
 Equilibrium price and quantity could rise in both markets.
 For some purposes, it will be adequate to simply look at a single market, whereas at other times we will want to look at what happens in related markets as well.